Changissnz/TAGIB/README.md

 But now, I believe the gig is up.
 There is no point in continuing on with the lies of the disguise of the true state of things outside of some people's comfort zones of happy bubbles.
-Soon, word will reach them on what is really going on, and that is the official military forces are engaging in a cannibalism of some variety by splitting into cyber-warring factions.
+Soon, word will reach the general public on what is really going on, and that is the official military forces are engaging in a cannibalism of some variety by splitting into cyber-warring factions.
 Our number one enemy is now the Lord Commodore Marshall and his forces.
 To go up against such power and skill, although the man that leads them may be a treacherous vermin, requires us to completely align ourselves with the keyboard warrior.
 Rest assured, this so-called cannibalism will be squashed in no time, now that the enemy that is the Lord Commodore Marshall has revealed himself as the true source of division.
-He is the mouth that has been devouring us this entire time, and his feeding that started with spiritually and intellectually destroying us has advanced itself into an outright lethal cyber-attack against me due to his own personal insecurities.
+He is the mouth that has been devouring us this entire time, and his feeding that started with our spiritual and intellectual destruction has advanced itself into an outright lethal cyber-attack against me due to his own personal insecurities.

 I do not believe any of you can come up with a single credible reason to not completely realign against the Lord Commodore Marshall.
 Because of the Lord